 Linux is a UNIX-base operating system.
-Its original creator was a Finnish student name Linus Torvalds, although being ‘open source’ it has change a great deal since its original conception.
-It belongs to nobody, and is free to download and use.
+Its original creator was a Finnish student name Linus Torvalds, although being ‘open source’ it has changed a great deal since its original conception.
+It belongs to nobody and is free to download and use.
 Any changes to it are open for all to adopt, and as a result it has developed into a very powerful OS that is rapidly gaining in popularity worldwide, particularly among those seeking an alternative to Windows.

 In 1991, hardware was expanding rapidly, and DOS was the king of operating systems.
 Software development was slower, and Macs, while better, were also much pricier than PCs.
 UNIX was growing, but at that time in its history the source code was jealously guarded and expensive to use.

 Linus Torvalds was a Helsinki university student who liked playing around with software and computers, and in 1991 he announced the creation of a new core operating system that he had named Linux.
 It is now one of the most used systems for the PC, and is particularly suitable for businesses with small IT budgets.
 Linux is free to use and install, and is more reliable than almost all other systems, running for many months and even years without a reboot being necessary.